winsuntech/fruitmix/markdown/xattr.md

 When it is stored on disk, it is transformed to JSON format and has an extra property named `htime`.
 When loaded as program internal state, such data are merged into an `fs.Stats` object with `htime` property dropped (an object named as `xstat`, see blow), since it is not used by upper layer.

 ```
-# example xattr, in JavaScript format
+# example xattr, in JavaScript format, they are actually stored in JSON format

 {
   uuid: UUID.v4(),
   owner: [],
   writelist: [],
   readlist: [],
-  hash: ,
+  hash: (SHA256 string),
+  magic: (file magic string),
-  htime: , // only used in xstat layer and stored in disk
+  htime: (a number), // only used in xstat layer and stored in disk
 }
 ```